-In addition, when Material Information is deemed worthy of a blackout period or anticipated to have an impact, either positive or negative, on the price of Canopy shares after review by the Company’s Chief Executive Officer, Chief Financial Officer or another designated person, a blackout period will be instituted for Insiders and other designated employees beginning 48 hours before public disclosure and continuing through the day of disclosure and for 48 hours following said disclosure (“Special Blackout Period”).
-These restrictions will also apply to Related Persons of the persons described above.
-No one may disclose to any outside third party that a Special Blackout Period has been designated.
+In addition, when Material Information is deemed worthy of a blackout period or anticipated to have an impact (e.g., when significant merger & acquisition discussions are ongoing, a significant financing is contemplated), either positive or negative, on the price of Canopy shares after review by the Compliance Committee or its designee, a Blackout Period will be instituted for Canopy Team Members designated by the Compliance Committee or its designee (“Special Blackout Period”) for a period of time they deem necessary or appropriate.
+No one may disclose to any outside third party or any other Canopy Team Member not subject to the Special Blackout Period that a Special Blackout Period has been designated.
 Canopy’s policy will be to err on the side of caution in designating Special Blackout Periods and related practices, in recognition of the fact that trades that create notoriety, even if they are ultimately found to be proper, may tarnish Canopy’s goodwill and reputation.

-To provide assistance in preventing inadvertent violations and avoiding even the appearance of an improper transaction, the procedures set forth below must be followed by Canopy’s directors, officers and certain other designated employees (as determined by the Compliance Committee from time to time) who may have access to Material Information which has not been publicly disclosed (“Restricted Insiders”).
-For greater certainty, Restricted Insiders shall include all Reporting Insiders, all employees at the level of U Director” or above and all employees in the Finance/Accounting, Investor Relations/Public Relations and Legal Departments.
+To provide assistance in preventing inadvertent violations and avoiding even the appearance of an improper transaction, the procedures set forth below must be followed by Canopy’s directors, Officers and certain other designated Canopy Team Members (as determined by the Compliance Committee from time to time) who may have access to Material Information which has not been generally disclosed (“Restricted Insiders”).
+For greater certainty, Restricted Insiders shall include all Reporting Insiders and any Canopy Team Members designated by the Compliance Committee from time to time.

 Pre-clearance also applies to sales of Canopy stock in connection with exercises of stock options.